Kaschman/app-generators/README.md

 2. `$ yarn install`
 3. `$ yarn build`
 4. `$ yarn link` from this project's root directory to make the generator discoverable by Yeoman
-5. `$ yo combine` to run the generator - note: the generator does not work if you have uncommitted git files in the directory where the command is run.
+5. `$ yo kaschman` to run the generator - note: the generator does not work if you have uncommitted git files in the directory where the command is run.

 ### Running the API Generator
 1. `$ yarn global add yo` if you haven't installed Yeoman yet.
 2. `$ yarn install`
 3. `$ yarn build`
 4. `$ yarn link` from this project's root directory to make the generator discoverable by Yeoman
-5. `$ yo combine:api` to run the generator - note: the generator does not work if you have uncommitted git files in the directory where the command is run.
+5. `$ yo kaschman:api` to run the generator - note: the generator does not work if you have uncommitted git files in the directory where the command is run.

 ### React Generator Development
 Create React App takes awhile to run.
 When developing the generator, you can use a cached version of the Create React App boilerplate to speed up generation time.